0xfml/poc/NCH/README.md

 or access all files on the computer running like any admin can.
 Do not setup a weblet admin for someone who you would not be willing to be admin of the PC.
 ```
+## Recommended Fix
+Use something else

+## Notes
+I wasnt able to find any login bypasses to make any of these vulns unauthenticated.
+All the applications seem to be using the same underlying web server components, including what appeared to be a simple strcmp like call against the login files kept in registry or on disk.